brianleroux/crooner/README.md

 - slide partial
 - form partial
+- highlight in menu
+- keep location history
+- use float left layout

 ## changelog

+- bug: global nav links fail on edit or delete
 - click scrolls to slide
 - drag and drop reorder slides
 - silk icons for edit and delete